 A history of Rape used to control and enslave women.

 Although this only started as a Tiktok joke it is something very serious.
 Because for a very long-time acts of raping and controlling a woman’s body are forms of modern enslavement.
-From Greek mythology, the Roman Empire, Christian and Islamic faiths, throughout history, rape has been documented as a crime.
+From Greek mythology, the Roman Empire, Christian, and Islamic faiths, throughout history, rape has been documented as a crime.
 But today, too often in domestic violence cases men seek to control women by raping them and physically abusing them.
-So much so that women are often to scared to leave their partner leaving them trapped.
+So much so that women are often too scared to leave their partner leaving them trapped.
 We also see this with human trafficking that has become a multibillion-dollar industry, that exploits individuals’ bodies.
 Human trafficking doesn’t discriminate.
-Everyone and anyone could become a victim no matter your race, age, gender, ethnicity.
+Everyone and anyone could become a victim no matter their race, age, gender, ethnicity.